Ibrahim Temo: Founding the CUP

 Early on Temo recruited Albanians into the group such as Nexhip Draga and other Kosovars along with fellow nationals from Toskëria (Southern Albania).
 Temo became acquainted with Ahmet Rıza, the leader of the Paris cell and both established a working relationship.
 Rıza, drawing on ideas of positivist philosophy encouraged Temo's group to adopt the name Nizam ve Terakki which was a translation of Auguste Comte's motto "Order and Progress".
 The founders of the group including Temo were strongly insistent on using the term "Ittihad" (unity).
 During 1894–1895, a compromise was reached between both factions and they united under a new name Osmanli Ittihad ve Terakki Cemiyeti (Ottoman Committee of Union and Progress) or CUP.

+In 1890, someone tipped the authorities and he was arrested in Ohrid while on holiday.
+He was released after being questioned by a special commission at the Yıldız Palace.
+He graduated from the Imperial School of Medicine with the rank of captain (1892) and began his specialization in ophthalmology at the Haydarpaşa Hospital (1893).
+He was arrested 3 more times after taking this position.
+After his last arrest he realized that he would be sent to Anatolia for an exile, he decided to leave the country like many other Young Turk intellectuals.

 Exile

 Ottoman authorities uncovered the CUP group in 1895 resulting in the arrest and exile of its members and to avoid imprisonment Temo fled during November to Romania.
-He with the assistance of Kırımîzâde Ali Rıza, a former Ottoman naval officer founded a branch of the CUP in Romania.
+He founded a branch of the CUP in Romania with the assistance of Kırımîzâde Ali Rıza, a former Ottoman naval officer.
 Temo published a Young Turk newspaper spreading CUP ideas among the Muslim population of Dobruja.
-He also founded CUP branches in the cities of Kazanlak, Vidin, Shumen, Ruse, Sofia and Plovdiv in neighbouring Bulgaria whose members included fellow Albanians and two branches in Shkodër and Tiranë in Albania.
+He also founded CUP branches in the cities of Kazanlak, Vidin, Shumen, Ruse, Sofia and Plovdiv in neighbouring Bulgaria whose members included fellow Albanians and two branches in Shkodër and Tirana in Albania.

 Temo was also active in the Albanian national movement present in Romania.
 He became vice president of the local branch of the Bashkimi (Union) Society in Constanța and prominently partook in its congresses held in Bucharest.
 Appeals issued by the Albanian Drita committee that asked for Albanian autonomy were initiated and prepared by Temo.
 While abroad Temo's thinking on the Albanian question was in national terms and expressed concerns about the Albanian community.
 He advocated for close cooperation between Orthodox Albanians and Orthodox Aromanians viewing both as having a common interest, due to opposition from the Greek Patriarchate and Bulgarian Exarchate in establishing schools and conducting church liturgy in their native languages.
 Temo viewed the Rum (Orthodox) district of Istanbul which represented Greek wealth and power in the Ottoman state as "the den of intrigue".
 In Romania Temo maintained close ties with the leadership of an Aromanian (Kutzo-Vlach) organisation and Romanian authorities supported those connections.
 Temo stated that he also worked for an understanding to be reached between Romanians and the Turkish minority of Romania against Slavism.
 Due to his activities his reputation was enhanced within the Balkans.